KatTiel/stroke_binary_classification_CNN/README.md

 - stroke (0/1) : Target variable

-## Model Architecture
+## Features
 Data exploration revealed that the dataset exhibits a significant imbalance of the target variable, with only 4% of individuals experiencing a stroke.
 To address this issue, a performance metric other than accuracy was chosen.
 Additionally, it was observed that hypertension and heart disease were notably underrepresented in the dataset.
+The choice of features for predictions was based on empirical studies that have identified these factors as significant contributors to stroke risk (3, 4).

-The selected predictor variables for this CNN were:
+Selected predictors:
 - age
 - hypertension
 - heart_disease